 Whether you are an incoming first-year or transfer student hoping to attend Clark in the fall, this guide will walk you through the financial aid process, including filling out and submitting various required forms.

-Clark University does not utilize IDOC or collect copies of tax forms like the 1040.
-We encourage all tax filers to use the IRS Data Retrieval tool on the FAFSA to streamline the application process and reduce the amount of documentation we may need now or in the future.
-The IRS Data Retrieval option is available when completing the 2019/2020 FAFSA as students, parents or guardians will use their 2017 financial information as filed with the IRS to complete the FAFSA and the CSS profile.
+- FAFSA Guidance: We encourage all tax filers to use the IRS Data Retrieval tool on the FAFSA to streamline the application process and reduce the amount of documentation we may need now or in the future.
+The IRS Data Retrieval option is available when completing the 2022/2023 FAFSA as students, parents or guardians will use their 2020 financial information as filed with the IRS to complete the FAFSA and the CSS profile.

 - Some families will need to complete the CSS Profile: If your AGI (adjusted gross income, found on line 36 (student) or line 84 (parent) of the FAFSA) is over $100,000, you must also complete the CSS Profile.